Chmod 755 jre-6u31-linux-x64.bin

 Of course you'll see a series of plugins including also some called "Java (TM) Plug-in 1.6.0_31".
 At this point you can point your browser to one of the auditing services for the Java plugin in use (such as this ) and verify that indeed the version used is the correct one.

 # Update-alternatives -config java

 Or, in case you have the same need with Iceweasel plugin, you can enter the command:

 # Update-alternatives -config mozilla-javaplugin.so

 Did you like this article?
-Subscribe our newsletter to get updates from this blog:
+Subscribe to our newsletter to receive updates from the blog: